HaenaraShin/Epoxy-DataBinding-Example/README.md

 ```

-Since this resource file's name is `item_sample.xml`, the generated file name would be `ItemSample`.
+Since this resource file's name is `epoxy_item_sample.xml`, the generated file name would be `EpoxyItemSample`.

 Using EpoxyDataBindingPattern, the file name would start after prefix.
-For instance `Sample` when prefix is "item_".
+For instance `ItemSample` when prefix is "epoxy_".

+Also a closure has been created as same name as models but starting a lower letter like `itemSample`, so that you can easily define `ItemSample` in EpoxyController.

 > If a model file hasn't be generated, build or assemble once.